The Hub user APIs provide tools for sending and receiving messages between Hub users. Mailboxes are built on ThreadDB.

 - Your app user authors a new message for a contact, based on the remote contact's public key.

-- Your app user encrypts the message using the remote users public key (encyption is handled by Hub library).
+- Your app user encrypts the message using the remote user's public key (encryption is handled by the Hub library).

-- You app sends the message to the remote user's inbox
+- Your app sends the message to the remote user's inbox

 To receive messages, a user simply needs to check their inbox and decrypt any messages using their private key.

-- You app user checks their Hub inbox using your API key.
+- Your app user checks their Hub inbox using your API key.

-- Your user can pull any available messages (latest or using simple filters).
+- Your user can pull any available messages (by recency or other simple filters).

-- Any message body will be encrypted, so will require to decrypt the message using their private key.
+- Any message body will be encrypted, so decrypting the message using their private key is required.

-- User can then read and verify the message came from the recipient.
+- The user can then read and verify that the message came from the recipient.

 Using inboxes and sentboxes¶

-After a mailbox is set up you can now add the following methods to your application:
+After a mailbox is set up, you can add the following methods to your application:

 Message encryption and signing¶

-Messages are encypted using the recipient's ed2559 public key, meaning that the body of the message can only be read by the private key holder.
+Messages are encrypted using the recipient's ed2559 public key, meaning that the body of the message can only be read by the private key holder.